snlab/flash/README.md

 ```bash
 $ ./build.sh
 ```
 The `build.sh` script will install all necessary libraries, and download all datasets for evaluations, then build the java project.

+***Note***:

+The script `build.sh` installs JDK 17 by `apt`, which will ask for geographic information, please input correct zone information while installation.

 ## Entrypoint
 The `./evaluator` file is the entrypoint for all evaluations, which takes an argument `-e` for the evaluation name.